just4once/leetcode/leetcode/math/168-excel-sheet-column-title.md

     ...
     26 -> Z
     27 -> AA
     28 -> AB
 ```

 ### Thought Process {#thought-process}

 1. Mod
-   1. Use character table to facilitate the process
+   1. we need to use mod to get the correct character
-   2. we need to use mod to get the correct character
+   2. Reverse the string at the end
    3. Time complexity O\(log n\)
    4. Space complexity O\(1\)